huaweicloud/terraform-provider-huaweicloud/docs/resources/vbs_backup_policy.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the VBS backup policy resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the VBS backup policy resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new VBS Backup Policy resource.

-* `name` - (Required) Specifies the policy name.
+* `name` - (Required, String) Specifies the policy name.
 The value is a string of 1 to 64 characters that can contain letters, digits, underscores (_), and hyphens (-).
 It cannot start with **default**.

-* `start_time` - (Required) Specifies the start time(UTC) of the backup job.
+* `start_time` - (Required, String) Specifies the start time(UTC) of the backup job.
 The value is in the HH:mm format.
 You need to set the execution time on a full hour.
 You can set multiple execution times, and use commas (,) to separate one time from another.

-* `status` - (Optional) Specifies the backup policy status.
+* `status` - (Optional, String) Specifies the backup policy status.
 Possible values are ON or OFF.
 Defaults to ON.

-* `retain_first_backup` - (Required) Specifies whether to retain the first backup in the current month.
+* `retain_first_backup` - (Required, String) Specifies whether to retain the first backup in the current month.
     Possible values are Y or N.

-* `rentention_num` - (Optional) Specifies number of retained backups.
+* `rentention_num` - (Optional, Int) Specifies number of retained backups.
 Minimum value is 2.
     Either this field or `rentention_day` must be specified.

-* `rentention_day` - (Optional) Specifies days of retained backups.
+* `rentention_day` - (Optional, Int) Specifies days of retained backups.
 Minimum value is 2.
     Either this field or `rentention_num` must be specified.

-* `frequency` - (Optional) Specifies the backup interval.
+* `frequency` - (Optional, Int) Specifies the backup interval.
 The value is in the range of 1 to 14 days.
     Either this field or `week_frequency` must be specified.

-* `week_frequency` - (Optional) Specifies on which days of each week backup jobs are executed.
+* `week_frequency` - (Optional, List) Specifies on which days of each week backup jobs are executed.
     The value can be one or more of the following: SUN, MON, TUE, WED, THU, FRI, SAT.
     Either this field or `frequency` must be specified.

-* `resources` - (Optional) Specifies one or more volumes associated with the backup policy.
+* `resources` - (Optional, List) Specifies one or more volumes associated with the backup policy.
     Any previously associated backup policy will no longer apply.

-* `tags` - (Optional) Represents the list of tags to be configured for the backup policy.
+* `tags` - (Optional, Map) Represents the list of tags to be configured for the backup policy.

-    * `key` - (Required) Specifies the tag key.
+    * `key` - (Required, String) Specifies the tag key.
 A tag key consists of up to 36 characters, chosen from letters, digits, hyphens (-), and underscores (_).

-    * `value` - (Required) Specifies the tag value.
+    * `value` - (Required, String) Specifies the tag value.
 A tag value consists of 0 to 43 characters, chosen from letters, digits, hyphens (-), and underscores (_).

 ## Attributes Reference